 HPE Equality and Equity, Barriers and Enablers Practice Exam

-Question: 1 / 400
+1 / 400

 Get further explanation with Examzify DeepDiveBeta

-Culture has no impact on individual sports preferences
+They have no impact on sports suitability

 Next Question